AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I paced for an hour.
 Thankfully the wine had been warm so I wasn't ruining it yet.
 The flowers weren't wilting yet, but I was making myself nervous.
 I stopped in front of the door and I thought about knocking.
 I stared at the door for several more minutes before I paced again.

 I stopped and worried if I was doing the right thing.
-I even made it to the
+I even made it to the elevator a few times before I turned back
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1Nzg4ODY3NSwtMTI2MzQ3NTEzLDg5Mz
+eyJoaXN0b3J5IjpbLTQ3ODQ4Njg2OSwxMDU3ODg4Njc1LC0xMj
-M5NjE0MSwtMjAxMzg3NjcyNyw5Mjg4MDY5MiwtMTE1MjYyNTk5
+YzNDc1MTMsODkzMzk2MTQxLC0yMDEzODc2NzI3LDkyODgwNjky
-MywtMTE3Nzc2MTI3MV19
+LC0xMTUyNjI1OTkzLC0xMTc3NzYxMjcxXX0=
 -->